mbitsnbites/mc1-quake/README.md

 $ ninja
 ```

-The resulting binary is `src/out/mc1quake.bin`.
+The resulting ELF binary is `src/out/mc1quake`.

 ## Building for other platforms